-A prototype of the Vidmak mini-MRLS on support legs.
+A prototype of the mini-MRLS “Witch” on support legs.

-The launchers and main ammunition are launch tubes and standard 122 mm calibre ammunition from the BM21 Grad.
+The launchers and main ammunition used were launch tubes and standard 122 mm caliber ammunition from the BM21 Grad.

-Military tests of the prototype were carried out in a combat zone against real targets in the interests of platoon- and company-level structural units.
+Military tests of the prototype were conducted in the combat zone against real targets in the interests of platoon- and company-level structural units.

 The targets were buildings and structures of enemy infrastructure and field troops.
-A total of 45 9m22u missiles were fired.
+A total of 45 9m22u missiles were launched.

 All planned targets were hit.

-Each target was processed by a sequential launch of 2 to 8 missiles at intervals of 2-5 seconds.
+Each target was processed by the sequential launch of 2 to 8 missiles at intervals of 2-5 seconds.

-Attempts were made to correct with the help of wing-type UAVs, but video recording was only possible in one case due to the loss of 2 drones and bad weather conditions.
+Attempts were made to adjust with the help of “wing” UAVs, but video recording was only possible in one case due to the loss of 2 drones and bad weather conditions.

-The fire protection systems include 4 videos of missile launches at 3 separate targets (4 missiles on target – video 1, 5 missiles on target – video 2, 2 missiles on target – video 3) + 1 video of 2 missiles hitting the target from a UAV (video 4).
+The SDR is accompanied by 4 videos of missile launches at 3 separate targets (4 missiles on target – video 1, 5 missiles on target – video 2, 2 missiles on target – video 3) + UAV video of two missiles hitting the target (video 4).

-The recoil during missile descent is minimal and is dampened by the hinges of the supports, the design of the prototype ensures maximum rigidity, which generally had a positive impact on the accuracy of the hit.
+The recoil during missile descent is minimal and is dampened by the hinges of the supports; the design of the prototype ensures maximum rigidity, which has a positive impact on the accuracy of the hit.

-Launching missiles from a push-button remote control and rolling and deploying a 50m cable reduced overall reliability due to broken connections and malfunctioning remote control buttons.
+Launching missiles from a push-button remote control and rolling up and down a 50-meter-long cable reduced overall reliability due to broken connections and malfunctioning remote control buttons.

-The general concept of the Vidmak mini-MRLS, its design and the design and technical solutions incorporated into it ensure the predictable effectiveness of the combat use of the mini-MRLS as a highly mobile and easy-to-operate platoon-battalion-level fire support vehicle.
+The overall concept of the Witcher mini-MRLS, its design and the design and technical solutions incorporated into it ensure the predictable effectiveness of the combat use of the mini-MRLS as a highly mobile and easy-to-operate platoon-battalion-level fire support vehicle.